nfraxlab/fin-infra/docs/persistence.md

 ### When to Use --include-soft-delete Flag

 Use soft delete when:
-- ✅ Need audit trail of deleted records
+- [OK] Need audit trail of deleted records
-- ✅ Want to support "undo" or "restore" functionality
+- [OK] Want to support "undo" or "restore" functionality
-- ✅ Compliance requires retention of deleted data
+- [OK] Compliance requires retention of deleted data
-- ✅ Need to preserve foreign key integrity after deletion
+- [OK] Need to preserve foreign key integrity after deletion

 **Example**: Budgets that can be archived and later restored.